Michigan Rep.-elect Lisa McClain wants to fight to reopen economy: 'I don't think I'm your normal politician'

 REP.-ELECT VICTORIA SPARTZ, RAISED IN SOVIET COUNTRY, SAYS IT'S 'CRAZY' FOR AMERICANS TO WANT SOCIALISM HERE

 One example Greenlee cited is McClain's love for singing that's prompted her to grab the mic at festivals and events and sing along with the band.
-When Michigan rock star Kid Rock played at a big Trump event in Macomb County this year, McClain took the stage and quipped that if politics didn't work out, she wanted to tour with him.
+When Michigan native Kid Rock played at a big Trump event in Macomb County this year, McClain introduced the rock star and quipped that if politics didn't work out, she wanted to tour with him.

 "It was a very different campaign than any that I worked on in 30 years of politics," Greenlee said of McClain's fun approach.

 Now that she's entering the stuffy, buttoned-up halls of Congress, McClain said she wants to continue to find the joy in working hard.
-In two years, when she's up for reelection, McClain said she'll gauge her success by asking one question: Am I having fun?
+In two years, when she's up for reelection, McClain said she'll gauge her success by asking: Am I having fun?

 "This is going to sound funny, but I think it's true.
 Am I still having fun?"
-McClain explained of her metric.
+McClain explained.
 "Not that every day is going to be perfect.
 But ... am I still having fun?
 Do I still enjoy what I'm doing?
 I've been in business for 33 years.
 I love what I do.
 And I think I'm going to love ... serving the people."